 The sensors for automatic headlights rely on ambient light level rather than on vision and visibility as perceived by drivers so they will not always get it right.
 Heavy rain or fog during the day can reduce driver vision and vehicle visibility to dangerous levels but ambient light levels may remain sufficiently high to prevent automated lights from coming on.

-A survey of 25,064 AA members* found that 6% rely entirely on the car to decide when the headlights come on.
-That means potentially more than 1 in 20 vehicles invisible to other drivers when visibility is seriously reduced during the day but light levels remain high.
+A survey of 27,662 AA members* found that overall 9% of drivers on the road rely entirely on the car to decide when the headlights come on.
+That means potentially almost 1 in 10 vehicles invisible to other drivers in fog or heavy rain during the day.

 Automatic lights might take a little time to react to changing ambient light conditions too, so for example, if you drive into a tunnel it's best to switch lights on manually rather than wait and hope that the system will react in time.